 If your company has the funds and ability, consider offering your employees a fully or partially subsidized shuttle service.
 Employer-provided shuttle services completely eliminate the stress of getting to work.
 Employees can catch up on some sleep, use their commute as personal time, or get work done.
 They also save money on gas and maintenance costs that inevitably come with owning a car.
 If you need some inspiration on how to successfully implement a shuttle service, Google set the bar pretty high.

-How to encourage your employees to use them
+encouraging your employees to use the benefits

 Offering these benefits is required by law, but employees enrolling and taking advantage of these benefits is not.
 Getting your employees to change their commuting habits can be a huge challenge.
 Driving to work allows employees to arrive and leave whenever they want and change plans on the fly.